nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Cache.md

 * increment_internal()
 * clean_internal()

-Main benefit is that these methods in most cases are trivial proxy calls to respecting engine-specific methods without any additional checks, which makes engine implementation extremely simple.
+Main benefit is that these methods in most cases are trivial proxy calls to respecting driver-specific methods without any additional checks, which makes driver implementation extremely simple.

 #### available_internal() : bool
-Whether current cache engine is available (might be `false` if necessary extension is not installed or something similar)
+Whether current cache driver is available (might be `false` if necessary extension is not installed or something similar)

 #### get_internal($item : string) : bool|mixed
 Get item by key